SobieskiCodes/here-fishy-fishy/README.md

 - [ ] check if files/folders exist.
 - [ ] error handling and testing.
 - [ ] switch to aiosqlite
+- [ ] toggle to handle only one error message, so it doesn't spam console
+- [ ] switch to aiosqlite
 ```

 # After v1...